MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -MAPIEncryptionRequired
-!!!
-Exchange Server 2010

-The MAPIEncryptionRequired parameter specifies whether Exchange blocks MAPI clients that don't use encrypted remote procedure calls (RPCs).
-The two possible values for this parameter are $true or $false.

-!!!
-Exchange Server 2013

-The MAPIEncryptionRequired parameter specifies whether Exchange blocks MAPI client connections to the Mailbox server that don't use encrypted remote procedure calls (RPCs).
-Valid input for this parameter is $true or $false.
-The default value is $false.

-!!!
-Exchange Server 2016

 The MAPIEncryptionRequired parameter specifies whether Exchange blocks MAPI client connections to the Mailbox server that don't use encrypted remote procedure calls (RPCs).
 Valid input for this parameter is$true or $false.
 The default value is $false.

 ```yaml
 Type: $true | $false